 So far this year, legislators in the following U.S. states have introduced bills using government power to promote prayer: Arizona Illinois Iowa Kentucky Minnesota Nevada South Carolina Tennessee Texas Virginia West Virginia According to U.S. Census data for 2013 (the most recent year for which

 I thought the Republican Party was supposed to be the party of small government.
 Why, then, would Republican Representative Steve King of Iowa introduce H.R.
+997?
+H.R.
 997 is a bill that imposes big government requirements on millions of people who work for the United

 We’ve been writing about some rather odd small time candidates for President of the United States, from Robert Milnes, who dreams of bringing the Nazi Party into American politics, to Nathan Norman, who harbors the fantasy of bringing Newt Gingrich into the Libertarian Party with